NorwegianVeterinaryInstitute/BioinfTraining/DTU_Tools.md

 ```

 Save the file.
+Next up, the config file contains three tab-separated columns that need to be included; db_prefix, name, and description.
-Then, open the config file with nano and add the following line:
+Open the config file with nano and add the following line:
-(Note that the first column holds the file name without the .fsa ending, followed by a tab separator)
 ```
-k.pneumoniae   Virulence genes for K. pneumoniae
+k.pneumoniae   Klebsiella pneumoniae   Virulence genes for K. pneumoniae
 ```

 Save the file, and open the notes.txt file with nano and add the following line: